il1a/SafePass/README.md

 # SafePass
 Collaborative web tech project of Ilia Sokolovskiy & Nick Schmeiter.

 This is a backend repository of SafePass project.
-You can find the main (frontedn) repository here: https://github.com/il1a/safepass-frontend
+You can find the main (frontend) repository here: https://github.com/il1a/safepass-frontend

 WiSE 21/22, HTW Berlin.